 Physically handling an item in person, at auction or at a fair, is second to none - even the smell can influence a purchase - but you have to be in the right place at the right time.
 Online auctions allow you to buy from the comfort of your own home as well as securing items you might otherwise miss.

-Selling on behalf of vendors on a commission basis and selling our own stock, we achieve consistently high prices.
+Selling on behalf of vendors on a commission basis and selling our own stock which we're always looking to buy, we achieve consistently high prices.
 Notable results of late include a Good example of The Beano comic #1 - 30th July 1938, which broke our record for a comic at £3,500 plus our record breaking annual - the first Dandy Monster Comic annual, 1939, at £4,050.
 We also achieved a mouth watering £659 for the Cor!! comic #1, from 1970, with its original free gift!
-You can browse or search over 17,000 auction results on this website.
+You can browse or search over 32,000 auction results on this website.

 In September 2013 we entered the world of book publishing, having obtained a licence from DC Thomson & Co.
 Ltd to reprint classic comic covers.
 The Dandy and The Beano - Classic Christmas Comic Covers 1937-1969 was the result.
 It was very well received and the 1,000 copies printed sold out in just under three years, but you may be able to find the odd copy online.